Frequently Asked Questions

 3. Is Iowa the only state with separate organizations for boys’ and girls’ sports?

 Yes.
 The IHSAA traces its history back to 1904 and the Iowa Girls High School Athletic Union was formed in 1925 following school administrator concerns over girls’ basketball.

 Both organizations currently sponsor 11 sports.
 They also host the state’s two other Unified Activity members in their offices: Iowa High School Music Association in Boone with IHSAA, and Iowa High School Speech Association in West Des Moines with IGHSAU.

 IHSAA and IGHSAU also host coed championships in cross country, bowling, track and field.
 Soccer’s championships are held simultaneously.

 While the organizations are separated by gender, policies permit select students of any gender to participate in IHSAA activities.

-NFHS permits one member association per state, with IHSAA serving as the voting member and IGHSAU joining as an affiliation association.
+NFHS permits one member association per state, with IHSAA serving as the voting member for Iowa.